Prisma Health responds to coronavirus (COVID-19)

 Prisma Health is offering drive-through COVID-19 testing for patients with orders from their Prisma Health provider or from a Prisma Health Virtual Visit provider.
 In Columbia, testing also is available to patients sent from the SC Department of Health and Environmental Control (SC DHEC).

-Patients must have a provider order for the COVID-19 test and official personal identification.
+Patients must have a provider order for the COVID-19 test.

 - In Columbia, patients must have an appointment for their test.